StanleyWan/FCND-Estimation-CPP-v1/README.md

 ![att_eq2](./images/att_eq2.png)
 where the theta_hat and psi_hat is the state of X, tau is the time constant and dt is time period measurement
 <p></p>
-We need to convert the acceleration data into the Euler angles by the following equation:
+The first part of this equation needs rolling angle and pitch angle from the Gyro.
+And the second part of this equation needs the rolling angles and pitch angle from Accelerometer.
+We thus need to convert the acceleration data into the Euler angles by the following equation:

 ![acc_angles](./images/acc_angles.png)